What Is a Tummy Tuck?

 Tummy tuck, or abdominoplasty, is a cosmetic procedure that involves removal of skin and fat from the abdomen.
-The procedure is performed on patients in with excess skin, fat, and laxity following child birth, or other major weight fluctuation, such as after weight loss in the obese.
+The procedure is good for patients with excess skin, fat, and laxity following child birth, or other major weight fluctuation, such as after weight loss in the obese.